buzzfeed/design/product-design-roles.md

 Demonstrates taste in layout, typography and visual hierarchy, as it pertains to BuzzFeed’s brand and products.

 *Product Designer*
+Demonstrates **understanding** of layout, typography and visual hierarchy, as it pertains to BuzzFeed’s brand and products.

 *Senior Product Designer*